Eye Drops 0.004%

 After using TRAVATAN

-Store Travatan Eye Drops in a cool, dry place where the temperature stays below 30°C.
+Store Travatan Eye Drops in a cool dry place.

 It is not necessary to store Travatan Eye Drops in the refrigerator, but it is acceptable

 if you prefer to instil cold drops.